dell/csm-docs/content/docs/getting-started/installation/helm/modules/replication/configmap-secrets.md

 >Note: If you are using a single stretched cluster, then you can skip all the following steps

 ### Inject configuration using repctl
-This is the simplest way to configure Container Storage Module Replication Controller.
+This is the simplest way to configure Container Storage Modules Replication Controller.
 `repctl` simplifies the complex configuration process greatly by enabling creation of secrets and updating their references in multiple clusters.

 #### Recommended method